Civic Center, Hall of Justice, Room C-10

 processes and orders.
 These holds will not be removed until violators resolve their underlying traffic cases.

-- For those individuals who fail to pay or appear by the deadline on the notices, the Court will impose a failure
+- For those individuals who fail to appear by the deadline on the notices, the Court will impose a failure

 to appear charge and notify DMV to issue holds on license and/or registration.
 For more information, please